insure logo

 What you need to know before skipping repairs and keeping claim money

-If your car is financed or leased, the insurance company will include the lienholder on any payouts, and you must use that money for repairs.
-Failing to do so can violate the terms of your loan or lease agreement.
+• Loan or lease restrictions.
+If your car is financed or leased, the insurer will list the lienholder on the payout, and the money must be used for repairs.
+Keeping the funds instead can violate your loan or lease agreement.

 Pros and cons of keeping your auto insurance claim money instead of making repairs